tobybrave/fileSystem/README.md

 Start by running `npm install` inside the project folder to install project dependencies

-`rm -rf result` to remove the result directory fora fresh start `npm start` to start project
+`rm -rf result` to remove the result directory for a fresh start `npm start` to start project